About

 Christopher Dines

-Christopher is an Irish author and former DJ.
+Christopher is an author and former DJ.
 He has published eight books with Hachette, SPCK Publishing and La Petite Fleur Publishing, and co-authored The Kindness Habit with Dr Barbara Mariposa.
 Christopher’s most recent book, Super Self-Care (Hachette) has been translated into Vietnamese and published by Vietnam AZ Communication & Culture Co.
-His books have been endorsed by Eileen Rockefeller, Rudolph E. Tanzi, PhD—Harvard Medical School, and British parliamentarians, Richard Bacon MP, and Peter Kyle—Secretary of State for Science, Innovation and Technology.Christopher was born in August 1983 in the London Borough of Harrow where he attended independent and state schools until the age of fifteen, going on to pursue a career in the dance music industry.Having DJed at prestigious venues such as Ministry of Sound, Defected In The House at Pacha and London Fashion Week, Christopher’s DJ’ing career took him to Europe and Asia, where he travelled extensively.
+His books have been endorsed by Eileen Rockefeller, Rudolph E. Tanzi, PhD—Harvard Medical School, and British parliamentarians, Richard Bacon MP, and Peter Kyle—Secretary of State for Science, Innovation and Technology.Christopher was born in August 1983 in the London Borough of Harrow where he attended independent and state schools until the age of fifteen, going on to pursue a career in the dance music industry.Having DJed at prestigious venues such as Ministry of Sound, Defected In The House at Pacha and London Fashion Week, Christopher’s DJing career took him to Europe and Asia, where he travelled extensively.
 In 2005, Dines co-founded SuCasa Beats and served as the head of A&R until 2006.Christopher took an extended break from the music industry in June 2006 to explore other creative pursuits.
 He facilitated mindfulness workshops and corporate events, assisting people to reduce stress and enhance their serenity.
 In adulthood, Dines has been tutored by Professor Piers Bursill-Hall—Cambridge University, studying the history of science and pure mathematics.
-His adult education has been guided by Professor Terry Grundy—University of Cincinnati.Christopher tutors English as a foreign language to students while also pursuing creative projects in music and art, including the launch of the IGITRO music label in 2025.
+His adult education has been guided by Professor Terry Grundy—University of Cincinnati.Christopher tutors English as a foreign language to students (TEFL-Qualifi Level 3 and Teaching Business English) while also pursuing creative projects in music and art, including the launch of the IGITRO music label in 2025.

 Language Tutoring